 The island’s easterly cliffs are more sheltered, whereas the western side has a much more exposed rocky shore.
-Around a mile north-west of Flatholm lie two tiny islands known collectively as the Wolves, and numerous vessels have been claimed around the area.
+Around a mile north-west of Flatholm lie two tiny islands known collectively as the Wolves.
+Numerous vessels have been claimed around the area.

-Petitions for a light on the island had been raised by shipmasters as far back as 1733 when John Elbridge, a senior member of the Society of Merchant Venturers of Bristol approached Trinity House.
-Trinity House refused this application.
+Petitions for a light on the island had been raised by shipmasters as far back as 1733.
+John Elbridge, a senior member of the Society of Merchant Venturers of Bristol approached Trinity House.
+However, they refused this application.

 In 1736 a vessel was wrecked near the Wolves.
-Sixty soldiers were drowned, highlighting the urgent need for a lighthouse to be erected.
-The following year, in March 1737, Crispe put forward a new proposal, and with the support of the Merchant Venturers, submitted his plan to Trinity House.
+Sixty soldiers were drowned, highlighting the urgent need for a lighthouse.
+The following year, in March 1737, Crispe put forward a new proposal.
+With the support of the Merchant Venturers, he submitted his plan to Trinity House.
 This time they accepted it and Crispe and his partner Benjamin Lund were granted permission to build the lighthouse.

-The agreement was that Crispe would pay to build the tower in return for a lease at an annual rental of £5 for the first 30 years, and £10 thereafter until the remainder of the term.
+Crispe agreed to pay to build the tower in return for a lease at an annual rental of £5 for the first 30 years, and £10 thereafter until the remainder of the term.

-Despite further finance being acquired through his partner Benjamin Lund and John Elbridge’s loan, they soon became bankrupt.
-They were forced to surrender their lease to Caleb Dickenson, who became the collector of the light dues, and took responsibility for managing the lighthouse and its accounts.
+He acquired additional finance through his partner Benjamin Lund and John Elbridge.
+Despite this funding they soon became bankrupt.
+They were forced to surrender their lease to Caleb Dickenson, who became the collector of the light dues.
+Dickenson then took responsibility for managing the lighthouse and its accounts.

-In January 1773 the British passenger vessel Tapley was stranded on Flatholm en route from Cork to Bristol, and seven passengers were lost.
+In January 1773 the British passenger vessel Tapley was stranded on Flatholm en route from Cork to Bristol.
+Seven passengers were lost.

 On 22nd December 1790, a ferocious gale blew across England’s west coast, causing much destruction in its wake.
 On the morning of 23rd December, the lighthouse was struck by lightning and seriously damaged.

-A temporary beacon was established on the headland in front of the lighthouse, but the Bristol ship owners complained about its effectiveness.
-The owners were not, it seemed, maintaining an adequate aid to shipping, despite receiving significant income for its maintenance.
+A temporary beacon was established on the headland in front of the lighthouse.
+However, the Bristol ship owners complained about its effectiveness.
+The owners were not maintaining it adequately, despite receiving significant income.

-On 23rd October 1817 the British sloop William and Mary, travelling from Bristol to Waterford with 72 persons on board, foundered on the Wolves, with three-quarters of those perishing.
+On 23rd October 1817, the British sloop William and Mary was travelling from Bristol to Waterford with 72 persons on board.
+The vessel foundered on the Wolves, and three-quarters of those perished.

-On 17th November 1819 William Dickenson, the lighthouse’s Principal lessee, signed an agreement with Trinity House for the lessees to surrender the property to them, in return making alterations and maintaining the light for £400 for the remainder of the lease term.
+On 17th November 1819, William Dickenson signed an agreement with Trinity House for the lessees to surrender the property to them.
+In return, he would make alterations and maintain the light for £400 for the remainder of the lease term.